Agriculture in Guyana: Fisheries

 Fishery products took on increasing importance during the 1980s as potential earners of foreign exchange.
 By the end of the decade, shrimp had become the third leading earner of foreign exchange after sugar and bauxite.
-Fisheries production in Guyana totaled about 36,000 tons in 1989, down from 45,000 tons in the mid-1980s.
+Fisheries production in Guyana totalled about 36,000 tons in 1989, down from 45,000 tons in the mid-1980s.
 The most valuable portion of the catch was the 3,800 tons of shrimp.
 Many fishermen reportedly sold their shrimp catch at sea to avoid taxes and earn foreign currency.
 Thus, shrimp exports may have been much higher than recorded.
 Shrimp exports were expected to continue increasing as Guyana developed shrimp farms along its coast; Guysuco began operating one such farm in the late 1980s.
 The bulk of the fisheries catch was sold at the dockside and consumed domestically.
 A US$5 million fish-processing plant was under construction on the Demerara River in 1990, raising the possibility of frozen fish exports.
 The government sold Guyana Fisheries Limited, which employed about 5,000 people, to foreign investors in 1990.

+Industry concerns

+Between 2019 and 2023, Pritipaul Singh Investments Inc. (PSI), a major fishing company in Guyana, reported a sharp drop in exports; from 20 containers monthly to just two.
+General Manager Pritipaul Singh attributed the decline to offshore oil and gas activities, particularly those by ExxonMobil.
+Singh expressed concerns over seismic exploration and chemical discharges, which Environmental Impact Assessments (EIAs) have linked to potential harm to marine ecosystems.
+He has called on the Environmental Protection Agency (EPA) to conduct independent investigations.
+Singh, who has invested in 107 fishing vessels and a US$50 million processing facility, emphasized the industry's importance to national GDP and urged government support amid declining fish catches and stunted shrimp development.

 Livestock

 Guyana experienced a cattle boom in the southern Rupununi savannah area during the late 1800s.
 A cattle trail opened in 1920, connecting Brazil to the south to the northern coast, and cattle were purchased from Brazil.
 Dadanawa Ranch was the largest during this era.
 Demand for beef was mainly related to the growing rubber industry of Manaus.
-When the rubber industry faded, the beef industry soldered on until the Rupununi Uprising, and the subsequent damage to ranches and buildings greatly diminished the industry.
+When the rubber industry faded, the beef industry soldiered on until the Rupununi Uprising, and the subsequent damage to ranches and buildings greatly diminished the industry.

 Livestock production was not a major activity in Guyana because of a shortage of adequate pasture land and the lack of adequate transportation.
 In 1987 there were an estimated 210,000 cattle, 185,000 pigs, 120,000 sheep, and 15 million chickens in the country.
 The country imported Cuban Holstein-Zebu cattle in the mid-1980s in an effort to make Guyana self-sufficient in milk production; by 1987 annual production had reached 32 million liters, or only half the target quantity.